team2393/Arduino/README.md

 ```

 When you now start the Arduino IDE, use `File`, `Open`,
-navigate to the `git/Arduino` folder in your home diretory,
+navigate to the `git/Arduino` folder in your home directory,
 and for example open `Blink/Blink.ino`.

 Totally irrelevant but fun fact regarding `bash`: